Barbecue restaurant

 A barbecue restaurant is a restaurant that specializes in barbecue-style cuisine and dishes.

-Etymology
+Nomenclature

 United States

 In northern and midwestern areas of the United States, a barbecue restaurant may be referred to as a "barbecue joint".
 In southern areas of the country, a barbecue restaurant may be referred to as a "barbecue" or "barbecue place", rather than as a barbecue restaurant.
 Some barbecue restaurants may be referred to as "shrines" or as a "barbecue shrine", which can refer to those that have earned a strong reputation for purveying high-quality food over the course of several years, and even over the course of generations.